Sousastep/SousaFX-docs/docs/content/main.rst

 SousaFX Main Window
 ===================

-This window displays SousaFX's signalflow.
+This window links to all of SousaFX's :ref:`audio effect parameters <Audio Effects>`, `controller bindings <Controller Bindings>`, and `various settings <Settings>`.

 On the top-left is the audio engine's on/off button, next to the CPU meter.
-Below that is SousaFX's version number, which will brighten if there's an update available.
+Below that is SousaFX's version number, which will brighten if there's an :ref:`update <Updating>` available.

-On the top-right are the main presets, which save the FX Bank's slot selection, bleed amount, modulation parameters, and preset description.
+On the top-right are the main presets, which save the preset description, :ref:`modulation parameters <Modulation Parameters>`, and the :ref:`FX Bank's <FX Banks>` slot selections and bleed amount.
+The main presets can be selected using the :ref:`game controller <Controller Bindongs>`.

 .. image:: media/main.gif
    :align: center